elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} The machete falls down.
+- {:.pr.i} The machetes fall.
 What a harvest.
-Those are not canes that fall.
+That is not sugar cane on the ground.
 These are not banana trunks.
 The blood streams and skulls yawn like coconuts.
 Here is the sun.
 Here is the blood.
 Here are the flies.

 - {:.sp} The Man Reciter.